olekristianbe/boomsnap/README.md

 ## 🎯 Status

-**Production Ready**: BoomSnap v0.3.0 is stable and ready for professional use.
-Complete annotation suite with desktop app, auto-updater, modern notifications, and comprehensive security improvements.
+**Production Ready**: BoomSnap v0.3.1 is stable and ready for professional use.
+Complete annotation suite with desktop app, auto-updater, centered notifications, and comprehensive security improvements.
 All 24 unit tests passing.